 The photos for this post were updated in March 2021.

-I started by creaming together the butter and caster sugar.
-Then I added the eggs and whisked them in, then mixed in the cocoa powder and self raising flour.
+Mix the butter and caster sugar together.
+Then add the eggs and whisked them in, then mix in the cocoa powder and self raising flour.

-To make the Nutella buttercream I mixed together the butter and icing sugar until smooth, then I mixed in the Nutella and the milk.
-I put it into a piping bag with a star nozzle and piped it onto the cupcakes.
-I topped them with mini Bueno pieces and chocolate strand sprinkles.
+To make the Nutella buttercream, mix together the butter and icing sugar until smooth, then mix in the Nutella and the milk.
+Put it into a piping bag fitted with a nozzle of your choice and pipe it onto the cupcakes.
+Top them with mini Bueno pieces and chocolate strand sprinkles.